jmdaweb/NVDARemoteServer/readme.md

 ###Building for Windows

-You only need Python 2.7.x and the py2exe package.
+You only need Python 2.7.x and the pywin32 and py2exe packages.
 Open a command prompt and navigate to the root folder of this repository, then run: python setup_windows.py py2exe
 The binaries will be placed in the dist folder.

 ###Building for Windows x64

-You need Python 2.7.x for x64 installed and the py2exe package.
+You need Python 2.7.x for x64 installed and the pywin32 and py2exe packages.
 The steps are the same for Windows x86 and x64.

 ##Running